nomatu/CS523_Project/README.md

 ```
 Check ``vision.py`` for all other parameters that can be specified, such as number of epochs, privacy parameters, robustness parameters, etc.

 We have combined the DP with Batch Norm training algorithm of [[1]](#1) together with robust Projected Gradient Descent (PGD) training.
-We have updated the [code](https://github.com/uds-lsv/SIDP) of [[1]](#1) to support robust.
+We have updated the [code](https://github.com/uds-lsv/SIDP) of [[1]](#1) to support robust training.
 For each batch, we create a new adversarial batch formed by doing gradient ascent on the current batch.
 The goal of gradient ascent is to maximize the loss the model on the perturbed batch.
 The [followig code](https://gist.github.com/oscarknagg/45b187c236c6262b1c4bbe2d0920ded6##file-projected_gradient_descent-py) for PGD is obtained and modified to work for our traiing procedure.

 ## Testing
 We compare DP + robust training on the MNIST and CIFAR-10 datasets (with and without BatchNorm) for various amounts of adversarial noise and privacy budgets.
 The comparison will be in terms of the accuracy acheived by the model on the test dataset.